 Call Forwarding Vs Call Transfer: What are the differences?

-Many clients and customers approach your business in peak hours.
-This is also the time genuine leads reach out to you.
-If you failed to cater to them, your leads and customers will slip through your fingers in no time.
+Actually, this might be the time genuine leads reach out to you.
+But, if you failed to cater to them, your leads and customers will slip through your fingers in no time.

 Although they both may seem and sound similar, they are different in so many ways.
 Each one has its own specialty and comes in handy to solve the problem in unique situations.